dfelinto/blender-manual/manual/addons/import_export/scene_gltf2.rst

 if the :menuselection:`Include --> Custom Properties` option is selected before export.
 These are stored in the ``extras`` field on the corresponding object in the glTF file.

-Unlike glTF extensions, custom properties (extras) have no defined name-space, and may be used for any user-specific or application-specific purposes.
+Unlike glTF extensions, custom properties (extras) have no defined namespace, and may be used for any user-specific or application-specific purposes.